DiamondGotCat/Azuki.ai/README.md

 Everything can be changed from the dataset state.

+### We need your help
+This is a solo build, so I'll probably run out of steam soon.

+Someone please help: extend the dataset, suggest new features, implement new features.

 ### What is this Naming!?
 This name is, **from the Japanese** "あずき (Azuki)".